ImperialCollegeLondon/ReCoDE-HMMs-for-the-discovery-of-behavioural-states/README.md

 The tutorial will also run briefly through how to clean and augment a real world dataset using numpy and pandas, so that it's ready for training with hmmlearn.

+The information in tutorial was primarily designed around the user completing reading along and completing a jupyter notebook in python.
+But can followed loosely from just these pages.
+If reading along ignore any sections asking to complete any code (or complete it in your mind).

 This is all a part of the ReCoDE Project at Imperial College London

 ## Learning Outcomes